Arianof/Data-Mining-Introduction/README.md

 # Data Mining on the Adult Income Dataset

 This notebook presents a step-by-step introduction to data mining using the **Adult Income** dataset from the **UCI Machine Learning Repository**.
-It was originally created as a project assignment for the **Artificial Intelligence course** taught by **Prof. Mehdi Ghatee** in the **Faculty of Computer Science at Amirkabir University**.
+It was originally created as a project assignment for the **Artificial Intelligence course** taught by **Prof. Mehdi Ghatee**, under my supervision, in the **Faculty of Computer Science at Amirkabir University**.

 ## Notebook Overview